 As mentioned previously, you must first complete the FAFSA in order for Financial Aid to make a determination.
 If you are then interested in applying for a Work-Study job while enrolled in college or career school, paper applications are available in the Financial Aid Office.
 Only a paper application is needed.
 You are free to attach resumes, work experience, certifications, etc., at your discretion.

 The primary eligibility considerations for work-study are financial need, satisfactory academic progress and position availability.
 Since work-study is entry-level, prior experience will not be a significant factor in placement.
 Also, keep in mind that maxing out on student loans reduces your unmet need and may leave you ineligible for Work-Study!

-As a program requirement, working hours are limited to 19 hours a week and your potential work schedule will be built around your school schedule.
+While school is in session, working hours are limited to 19-28 hours per week (depending on available funding) and your potential work schedule will be built around your school schedule.
 For instance; you have a class that is from 10:00 am to 11:30 am.
 You can work before and/or after that class time, but you cannot work anytime during that class time.

 Work-Study applications are good for the academic year you are applying for, typically from an August-to-August school year.
 Multiple submissions of applications will be taken in but will not affect any priority.

 While Financial Aid does not have a list of immediate openings, here are offices who have hired Work-Study students before:

 - Office of Adult Education

 - Office of Enrollment Services

 - Office of Institutional Advancement and Public Relations